-All Norwell COA transportation programs are for Norwell residents, age 60 and older.
-Transportation is also available for those physically/mentally impaired or disabled per the Americans with Disabilities Act, regardless of age, (for the COA Vehicle Only!).
-Those individuals with special circumstances, i.e. portable oxygen, wheelchair use, or other assistive devices will be accommodated per COA guidelines/policies.
+All Norwell Council on Aging transportation programs are available for Norwell residents, age 60 and older.
+Transportation is also available for Norwell adults of all ages with documented disabilities, under the Americans with Disabilities Act.
+Individuals with special circumstances, i.e. portable oxygen, wheelchair use, or other assistive devices will be accommodated per COA guidelines/policies.
 We make every effort to transport residents via one of the following programs.

 COA Van Transport

 Transportation services are also available for daily programs at the Senior Center, as well as local shopping and errands as noted below.

 Please try to make arrangements with a family member or friend to assist you with filling a prescription.
 If you are unable to do so, please contact the COA and we’ll do our best to assist you.

 To facilitate the prescription process, we ask that the physician call in a prescription to the pharmacy.
 All prescriptions must be pre-paid or exact payment must be provided to the driver prior pick up.
 For more information, please call the COA office at 781-659-7878.